vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 \[But\] you alone it is, Enchantress of the Worlds, who are playing under the guise of these \[deities\]\!

-*tvam eva tāsāṁ rūpeṇa krīḍ ase viśvamohinī* //194//
+*tvam eva tāsāṁ rūpeṇa krīḍase viśvamohinī* //194//

 As a consequence of this, says the Dī , when one worships all these deities who are but fragments of the Goddess, it is in reality the supreme Goddess who is worshipped.